 These are just a few of the issues that must be dealt with during the course of a commercial lease negotiation.

-- After the notice expires a Complaint may be filed with the Court and a Summons delivered to initiate the formal judicial eviction process.
-This summons must be served on the Tenant by a disinterested party.
-The notice may be posted to the premises or served on the Tenant personally.
-If personal service can be obtained that is preferable for a landlord as personal service must be had in order to proceed against the tenant for monetary damages based on the breach of contract.
+- File a complaint.
+After the notice expires, a complaint may be filed with the court and a summons delivered to initiate the formal judicial eviction process.
+This summons must be served on the tenant by a disinterested party.
+The notice may be posted to the premises or served on the tenant personally.
+If possible, serving the notice in person is preferable for a landlord since this is required in order to proceed against the tenant for monetary damages based on the breach of contract.

 - Deadline set for response to the complaint.
-The summons will create a deadline for the tenant to respond to the court by Answering the Complaint stating why he or she is not guilty of unlawful detainer.
-If the tenant fails to respond the landlord may obtain a default judgment for possession.
-However, if the tenant files an Answer the court will set the case for trial usually within a week of the filing of the answer.
+The summons will create a deadline for the tenant to respond to the court by answering to the complaint stating why he or she is not guilty of unlawful detainer.
+If the tenant does not respond, the landlord may obtain a default judgment for possession.
+However, if the tenant files an answer to the complaint, the court will set the case for trial usually within a week of the filing of the answer.

 - Proceed to trail and judgement made.
 Once a judgment is reached, it’s effective immediately.
 However, the court will not issue a Writ of Restitution for two days.
-The Writ is the Court’s order to the Sheriff directing the Sheriff to remove the tenant and his or her possessions from the property.
+The writ is the court’s order to the sheriff directing the Sheriff to remove the tenant and his or her possessions from the property.

 A strong and clear lease can often be used as convincing leverage to compel compliance with the agreement rather than forcing a landlord to resort to evicting an otherwise good tenant and inheriting a vacant space.
-Nevertheless, if a tenant needs to be evicted landlords should not fear the process.
-An attorney familiar with leases and the eviction process can be an invaluable resource.
+However, if a tenant needs to be evicted, landlords should not fear the process.
+An attorney familiar with leases and the eviction process can be a valuable resource.